Many tell us what to think. I ask my readers to be skeptical. Question me and others.

 The bicycle syndrome

 In the capitalistic approach, there is no such thing as the good of the community in general.
 The good is in not constraining individuals who are pursuing their selfish goals.
-In order for the government to intervene and limit freedoms of an individual, another individual needs to make a compelling case that his or her freedoms are limited or their well-being harmed by the actions of that individual.
-In the socialistic approach, it is opposite – the good of the society as an abstract can be claimed, usually by a collective body, and then the government is authorized to use its power of coercion to ban some activities of individuals or force them to do things which otherwise they would not do.
+For the government to intervene and limit the freedoms of an individual, another individual needs to make a compelling case that his or her freedoms are limited or their well-being is harmed by the actions of that individual.
+In the socialistic approach, it is the opposite – the good of the society as an abstract can be claimed, usually by a collective body, and then the government is authorized to use its power of coercion to ban some activities of individuals or force them to do things which otherwise they would not do.

 I investigated the background of that TV repair license.
 Officially, people complained to city officials about dishonest or fly-by-night repair shops, and politicians felt compelled to issue one more regulation.
 It could be as well, I heard, that well-established repair shops did not want competition from startups such as my business, so they used their influence in City Hall to raise the bar for new entrants.
-I never could verify the rumors that the well-established competitor, a few miles down the street was behind the inspector’s visit.
+I never could verify the rumors that the well-established competitor, a few miles down the street, was behind the inspector’s visit.

-For capitalists, everyone should have the freedom to run his or her life, and bear consequences of decisions made.
+For capitalists, everyone should have the freedom to run his or her life and bear the consequences of decisions made.
 Not everyone makes wise decisions, often not at his or her faults, for example due to poor upbringing.
 Some are struck by disasters beyond their control, such as a major sickness.
-Socialists are compelled to assign government a role of assisting the misfortunate among us.
+Socialists are compelled to assign the government the role of assisting the misfortunate among us.
 Capitalists are for leaving this to private charities.
 Socialists see this as humiliating; they believe that the progressive industrial society can afford more dignified support for the misfortunate.
-Unfortunately, they ignore that it is in the human nature that dignity, similar to satisfaction and happiness in life – cannot be given; they have to be earned.
-Self-esteem does not come from the handouts or from the hollow compliments but from the gratification from one’s own accomplishments.
-The easiest way to get satisfaction in life is from the job well done; happiness comes from the paycheck earned even if it is not much higher than the check handed out.
+Unfortunately, they ignore that it is in human nature that dignity, similar to satisfaction and happiness in life – cannot be given; they have to be earned.
+Self-esteem does not come from handouts or hollow compliments but from the gratification of one’s own accomplishments.
+The easiest way to get satisfaction in life is from the job well done; happiness comes from the paycheck earned, even if it is not much higher than the check handed out.
 Prof. John Cochrane phrased it the best when defining the level of health care that capitalistic society should provide for the poorest: “It has to be good enough to fulfill the responsibilities of a compassionate society, and just bad enough that few will choose it if they are capable of making choices.
 I wish it could be better, but that’s the best that is possible.”

 Despite what socialists are telling us, reaching for help should be humiliating.
 A crown will not fall off the head of an industrious person, who somehow found himself or herself sticking out a hand for a handout.
-An embarrassment of this situation can serve as a reflection how to avoid similar situations in the future.
+The embarrassment of this situation can serve as a reflection of how to avoid similar situations in the future.
 There is nothing human or honorable in shielding from humiliation a person who made a lifestyle out of living on the handouts.

-The eagerness of socialists in mitigating harshness of capitalism and in steering people into behaviors perceived as desirable goes far beyond assistance for the poor.
-Michael Grunwald in the Time’s cover story “Nation On Welfare” details how deeply government is entangled in redistributing the money we make.
+The eagerness of socialists to mitigate the harshness of capitalism and steer people into behaviors perceived as desirable goes far beyond assistance for the poor.
+Michael Grunwald, in the Time’s cover story “One Nation On Welfare,” details how deeply the government is entangled in redistributing the money we make.
 It affects all of us.
-In this system government claims part of our income, and then lets us to use it if we do what government wants us to do, not what we might do otherwise, without government coercion.
-Behind this logic there is a purely socialistic concept that the good of society is served better if it is defined by collective decisions of the democratic society and then enforced accordingly.
-Capitalists see the good of society achieved the best if individuals have freedom to follow their egoistic goals.
-The harm caused by the overwhelming government involvement in wealth redistribution and coercing our everyday decisions is not only in the inefficiency of bureaucracy and in the risk that collectively decided goals might be much worse that the sum of unimpeded decisions of individuals.
-The greatest harm is that our entrepreneurship as individuals shifts from reaching the goals where sky is the limit – into gaming the system and setting our goals as getting as much as possible from what government has to offer.
-Boldly speaking, less of our energy and ingenuity go into competing with each other in creating new wealth, which is unlimited; more of our efforts go into competing with each other in getting access to wealth distributed by government, which is limited.
-This means the end of America as written about by Alexis de Tocqueville.
+In this system, the government claims part of our income and then lets us use it if we do what the government wants us to do, not what we might do otherwise, without government coercion.
+Behind this logic, there is a purely socialistic concept that the good of society is served better if it is defined by the collective decisions of the democratic society and then enforced accordingly.
+Capitalists see the good of society as achieved the best if individuals have the freedom to follow their egoistic goals.
+The harm caused by the overwhelming government involvement in wealth redistribution and coercing our everyday decisions is not only in the inefficiency of bureaucracy but in the risk that collectively decided goals might be much worse than the sum of unimpeded decisions of individuals.
+The greatest harm is that our entrepreneurship as individuals shifts from reaching the goals where the sky is the limit to gaming the system and setting our goals to get as much as possible from what the government has to offer.
+Boldly speaking, less of our energy and ingenuity go into competing with each other in creating new wealth, which is unlimited; more of our efforts go into competing with each other in getting access to wealth distributed by the government, which is limited.
+This means the end of America, as Alexis de Tocqueville described it.

 Conservatives and liberals are much alike

-Conservatives in general are for more freedoms and less government, but there are so many “buts” that most often have the free market somewhere in the deep background, and “buts” are the main objectives.
+Conservatives, in general, are for more freedoms and less government, but there are so many “buts” that most often have the free market somewhere in the deep background, and “buts” are the main objectives.

-Conservatism today is a once young attractive woman, who a few decades ago pledged to be faithful to the ideas of limited government and freedoms of individuals.
-In the meantime, for many short-term benefits this woman went to bed with religious bigots, with nationalists, with military complex, and with whoever came along promising political power.
-This woman is still attractive to some, but respected by no one.
+Conservatism today is a once young, attractive woman who a few decades ago pledged to be faithful to the ideas of limited government and freedoms of individuals.
+In the meantime, for many short-term benefits, this woman went to bed with religious bigots, with nationalists, with military complex, and with whoever came along promising political power.
+This woman is still attractive to some but respected by no one.

 GOP – the Growth Oriented Party

 With the weight of the national debt, it is critical to get out of the recession soon.
 It appears that Democrats do not share this sense of urgency.
 They seem to consider the enormous wealth of our country as given and everlasting.
-It takes a mind of someone who signs payroll checks on the front not on the back to realize that enormous wealth of the nation is not unlimited.
+It takes the mind of someone who signs payroll checks on the front, not on the back, to realize that the enormous wealth of the nation is not unlimited.
 This is the potential competitive advantage of the GOP.
 Socialists see human activities as a static process and focus on the equal, socially acceptable distribution of the wealth produced today.
 This wealth is limited.
-If we look at the human activities as an everlasting progress, our focus will be on equal rights to create wealth, not on the wealth that can be produced.
+If we look at human activities as an everlasting progress, our focus will be on equal rights to create wealth, not on the wealth that can be produced.
 This wealth is unlimited.

 Leave a Reply